 Niagara Falls is an iconic waterfall known worldwide.
 But how wide is Niagara Falls compared to other waterfalls?
 Niagara Falls is the ninth widest waterfall in the world.

 Let’s take a closer look at the width of Niagara Falls compared to other impressively wide waterfalls on Earth.
 Can you guess which ones are wider or less wide than Niagara Falls?
 Keep reading to find out!

 The History of Niagara Falls

 The first European on record to see the falls was French explorer Samuel de Champlain in 1604.
-Niagara Falls became increasingly popular as a tourist destination in the 19th century, culminating in the construction of the Niagara Falls State Park on the American side in 1885.
-Niagara Falls State Park is famous for being the oldest state park in the United States.
+Niagara Falls, which is located on the border between Canada and the United States, became increasingly popular as a tourist destination in the 19th century.
+As a result, Niagara Falls State Park was established on the American side in 1885.
+This park is famous for being the oldest state park in the United States.

 Today, Niagara Falls is a hugely popular tourist destination in both Canada and the United States.